Personal beliefs and medical practice

 We've developed the updated draft guidance through extensive research, engagement with stakeholders, and expert advice.

-We also want to understand how Personal beliefs and medical practice relates to the different geographies and environments where the professionals we regulate work.
-We encourage individuals and organisations from all four countries of the UK to take part.
+We also wanted to understand how Personal beliefs and medical practice relates to the different geographies and environments where the professionals we regulate work.